If you’ve ever had trouble sharing your ideas in a group, or find yourself doubting your abilities, join the club.

 This may sound cheesy, but negative thoughts can really inhibit our ability to try new things, contribute in groups, and build confidence in ourselves.
 Give it a shot, and if it doesn’t work for you, then try something else!

-The biggest part about being confident in yourself is allowing yourself to fail—because you probably won’t, and when you do you’ll always learn something from it.
-So, do some things that you’re not totally comfortable with, and over time your confidence in your ability to do those things will naturally increase.
+The biggest part about being confident in yourself is allowing yourself to fail—because you probably won’t, and if you do you’ll always learn something from it.
+So, do things that you’re not totally comfortable with, and over time your confidence in your ability to do those things will naturally increase.
 The downside of trying something new is way smaller than the possible upside.

 If meeting new people isn’t your favourite thing to do, get yourself to talk to one or two new people the next time you’re at a party or out with friends.
 Small talk isn’t the most fun for some people, but the more you do it, the more natural it will feel—and you just might meet some cool people.